AidenDymott/ASP-Assignment-Resit/ASP - RESIT/Task_Two/readMe.md

 Within the main function I create and obj of the Fiber class, this uses foo as its entry function, then call the creatContext() method with the f obj to initialise the fiber stack, then assigns the context of the fiber to the Context obj c and then finally switchs controll to the fiber using setContext.

+To compile and run this section of the program please use clang++ fiber_main.cpp context.o -o prog

 ![fiber creation](t2fiber.png)